The King Avenue Digest

 Community.
 Ministry.
 Connection.

-NEW ANNOUNCEMENTS & THIS WEEK'S HAPPENINGS AT KING AVENUE
+THIS WEEK'S HAPPENINGS WITH KING AVENUE –

 Friday, June 12 at 7:30pm - Open Mic Night, Pride Style - Join King Avenue Players Friday, June 12 at 7:30pm in the Fellowship Hall for their annual fundraiser.
 Your help helps KAP continue to support free, high-quality theatrical and musical productions for the community.
 Step up to the mic and share your talent.
 Sing, play music, tell jokes or stories, perform poetry, do magic, juggle, create art — whatever your talent, your 5 minutes of fame awaits!
 Performers attend free; general admission is $10.
 We’ll provide microphones, a pianist, sound support, refreshments, and a welcoming audience.
 Bring your friends, family, and anything you need to perform.
 In the spirit of a true open mic night, the final 5 performance slots will be available first-come, first-served at the door that evening.
 Questions?
 Email kingavenueplayers@gmail.com.
 Signups open June 1.
 CLICK HERE TO SIGN UP

-Saturday, June 13: NNEMAP Taste of German Village Fundraiser - Taste of German Village is scheduled For Saturday, June 13th from 1-4!
-Once again, our friends at Kroger and Grange Insurance have agreed to sponsor this event.
-It will be our 4th annual “Taste Event” and will be again held on the grounds of Grange Insurance on the corner of S. High and Frankfort.
-Contact Roy at director@nnemappantry.orgHistory Room Installation - We invite you to visit the Heber History Room to view our current installation: "Recognizing women's work – Celebrating over 100 years of Women's Contributions to King Avenue."
+History Room Installation - We invite you to visit the Heber History Room to view our current installation: "Recognizing women's work – Celebrating over 100 years of Women's Contributions to King Avenue."
 This special collection is available for viewing on Sundays between services and immediately following the 11:00 AM service.

-FAITH FORMATION, FELLOWSHIP, & SUPPORT
+FAITH FORMATION, FELLOWSHIP, & SUPPORT –

 OPEN, Our Daily Devotional - Our OPEN Project, ongoing since January 2025, is a daily devotional that delivers a bite-sized reading from the Bible to your email inbox daily.
 The best part is many of the devotionals are written by King Avenue members because we believe Jesus has something to say to each of us and through each of us.
 Our name "OPEN" reflects the King Avenue UMC theme song and positioning statement (Open minds, Open hearts, Open doors).
 Our goal with this program is to OPEN the Gospels together day by day.
 If you want to join us in this journey, complete this form to sign up.
 CLICK TO SIGN UP FOR OPEN DAILY DEVOTIONALS